annismckenzie/k3os-config-operator/README.md

 ## Releasing

 1. Tag locally with `vx.y.z`.
 Make sure the working directory is clean.
-2. Run `make render-production-manifests`.
+2. Run `make render-static-manifests`.
 This will build and push the new multi-arch image.
 3. Update the installation path above with the new tag.
 4. Commit the updated `deploy/operator.yaml` and the update to the README.
 5. Delete the local tag, tag again, then push using `git push origin --tags`.